rajatrajat0210/Cloud-Native-Voting-app/README.md

 - A PostgreSQL database
 - A result app to display the results

+## Summary

+This project is a cloud-native web voting application where users can vote for their preferred programming language.
+It features a React frontend, a Go-based API backend, and a MongoDB replica set for data storage.
+The application is deployed on Kubernetes, utilizing various resources like Deployments, StatefulSets, Services, and Secrets for scalability, high availability, and security.

 ## Prerequisites
 Ensure you have the following installed and configured:
 - [Docker](https://www.docker.com/get-started)